DFHack/dfhack/docs/plugins/tweak.rst

     producing an additional 0.3 of a bar.
 Over time, the average return for melting these types of caps will be ~0.95 of a bar.
 Calculations for melting return are done for items with base game production cost.
-Melting return might not be calculated correctly for modded items or created in custom reactions not respecting vanilla production costs. (:bug:`6027`) ``named-codices``
+Melting return might not be calculated correctly for modded items or items created in custom reactions that don't respect vanilla production costs. (:bug:`6027`) ``named-codices``
     Displays titles for books instead of the default material description.
 ``partial-items``